 To apply as an international student, submit the application for admission with all supporting materials.
 For additional information, see below.

 In order to be eligible for any graduate program, international applicants are required to hold a college or university degree equivalent to a four-year American bachelor's degree.
-We recommend that you confirm your educational equivalency with a credential evaluation organization such as World Education Services, and then upload the verification report to your online application.
+If admitted, international students are required to submit an official English translation of all academic credentials, along with a third party degree verification from an agency such as World Education Services (WES).

 WHEN TO APPLY